 Why Isn’t Anybody Else Doing This?

 Why don’t more big pub companies buy small publishing tech companies?
 I don’t know.
-Simon and Schuster, Hay House, Thomas Nelson and Readers Digest didn’t to look for innovative new companies to power their self-publishing services.
+Simon and Schuster, Hay House, Thomas Nelson and Readers Digest didn’t need to look for innovative new companies to power their self-publishing services.
 Instead, they hired it out to Author Solutions (for a while owned by Pearson Penguin Random House) who white-labels their service.
 Author Solutions, in case you haven’t heard by now, is considered by many to be a predatory self-publishing services company with outrageous fees and vendor lock-in.
 This is the same company that powers iUniverse, Trafford, Author House, Xlibris, and a host of other brand names to avoid.

 Basically, when you can’t get a publishing deal with Hay House, they send you to Balboa, Simon and Schuster happily guides you to Archway, Thomas Nelson to WestBow, and Readers Digest to LifeRich, all white-labeled by Author Solutions.
 Unlike the publishing companies who contract their services, they make their money selling services to authors, not by selling books.